aymenkrifa/aymenkrifa/README.md

 # Hello! 👋

-I'm Mohamed Aymen Krifa, a senior year Computer Science undergraduate student from Tunisia 🇹🇳.
+I'm Aymen Krifa, a senior year Computer Science undergraduate student from Tunisia 🇹🇳.

 You can contact me at: contact@aymenkrifa.me or aymenkrifa@gmail.com